 When should I call my doctor?

 - Fever (temperature of 100°F or higher) or a sudden, unexplained increase in your blood sugar levels.
+These also could be signs of infection.

 You should also call your doctor if: